exasol/release-droid/doc/system_requirements.md

 ##### Release Changes Description from Release Letter
 `req~release-changes-description-from-release-letter~1`

-RD copies the changes from the release letter into the announcement.
+RD copies the new release changes description from the release letter into the release announcement.

 Covers: